+How will I know if my daughter is achieving this?
 Work is assessed in Religious Education throughout the year and through various methods.
 The assessment style used in Key Stage Three (Years 7-9) is in line with the criteria for assessment outlined by the Diocese of Shrewsbury.

 An initial assessment which students are not expected to prepare for is used to establish their prior learning and knowledge in the first half term of the year.
-Summative assessments are conducted at key points throughout the year and teachers will use formative assessment to ensure students clarity of understanding and progress.
+Summative assessments are conducted at key points throughout the year and teachers will use formative assessment to ensure students' clarity of understanding and progress.

-Students are given progress books in Year 7 which track their progress throughout Key Stage 3 and allows students, parents and teachers to see the learning journey the student has undertaken throughout Years 7 to 9.
+Students are given progress books in Year 7 which track their progress throughout Key Stage Three and allows students, parents and teachers to see the learning journey the student has undertaken throughout Years 7,8 and 9.

-Students are given a learning programme which outlines each area covered in a specific module.
+Students are given a learning program which outlines each area covered in a specific module.
 This allows students and parents to clearly see the information students should have gained an understanding of during Religious Education lessons.